shoeferlin/shoeferlin/README.md

 ### I love building digital products 🤓

-#### Hi wonderful people, my name is Simon.
+#### Hi peeps, my name is Simon.
 I love all things digital.
-I enjoy building digital products with a team to help other people.
-To build means for me the entire spectrum from ideation, conceptualization, product management to actual coding and deployment.
+I enjoy building digital products in a team to enable other people.
+To build means for me the entire spectrum from ideation, conceptualization, and product management to actual coding and deployment.

-Mostly based in: 🥨 Munich<br>
+Mostly based in: 🥨 Munich, sometimes 🇩🇪 Berlin, 🇦🇹 Vienna or the 🌉 Bay Area<be>
 How to reach me: ✉️ message me [here](https://www.linkedin.com/in/hoeferlin/) on LinkedIn<br>
 Tell me: 🌟 How you found your purpose and profession<br>